wipu/iwant-demo/README.md

     as-iwant-demo-developer/with/bash/iwant/target/jacoco-report-all/as-path | xargs -r -Ixxx chrome xxx/index.html

 _Note how you didn't tell iwant to run tests.
-In fact, if you run the command again, it __wont' run them__ because you didn't touch anything._
+In fact, if you run the command again, it __wont' run them__ because you didn't change the code coverage by touching something._

 ## Building and running the application